The role of the PTA in our school

-It is the fantastic contribution of our parents that makes all this happen.
+It is the fantastic contribution of our parents that make all this happen.
 PTA committee members are usually made up from the class reps who take responsibility for keeping their year groups informed.
 Reps remain for at least a year (many do so for longer).
 The PTA meets twice termly along with anyone else who wants to come along regularly or now and then.
-We keep in touch by email and make sure things happen with the support of our wider network of PTA volunteers who pitch in as much or as little as they are able to.
+We keep in touch via email and make sure things happen with the support of the wider network of PTA volunteers who pitch in as much or as little as they can.

-If you think you might like to join us please contact our chair, Annabel.
-You’ll have lots of fun and if you’re working less because of the children, it’s a great way to be a part of something and to keep your brain going!
-The PTA will help you to make life long friends and get to know the ins and outs of the school.
-Also, your children will think you’re the coolest for knowing the Mufti date in advance, and it’s all in a great cause!
+If you think you might like to join us, please contact our chair Emma-Jane or speak to your class rep. The PTA will help you make friends and get to know the ins and outs of the school.
+Also, your children will think it’s great that you know the mufti date in advance and it’s all in a great cause.

 “I was terrified of all those mums baking cakes when I first joined, but in the end it’s not just the children who end up making lifelong friends at Bathwick”A parent, Year 3